Extreme Cold Weather Work Clothing

 or a performance synthetic material are needed and the

-the insulating layer immediately beneath that so that
+garment and over the insulating layer immediately beneath

-it restricts air movement as well as providing insulation
+cold air being pumped in as well as providing insulation

 and preventing snow ingress.
 A neck gaiter is a neater